Srushti49/winter-website-demo/README.md

 Before applying this configuration, make sure you have:

-1. AWS CLI installed and configured with appropriate credentials.
+1. AWS CLI installed and configured with appropriate credentials

 ## Configuration